chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_org_select.rst

 ..
 This is an included how-to.

 A user is allowed to be associated with multiple organizations.
-When there are multiple orgs, you can select which organization to use from the list of associated organizations in the **Management Console**.
+When there are multiple organizations, you can select which organization to use from the list of associated organizations in the **Management Console**.
 Subsequent actions will be scoped to that organization.

 To see which organization is currently selected, or to view the list of associated organizations: